Why a regenerative agriculture primer?

 While climate change is clearly a pressing issue for the planet, so is the loss of our soil and the biodiversity that exist upon in it.

 We’re losing seed stocks and the indigenous knowledge that can care for our plant stocks and raise them.
+Animal production practices are not sustainable agriculture practices either.

 If things continue in the way that they are going – it may be that within 50 years that our food supply is no longer sufficient to provide the basic nutrients that we need for good health.
+It is time to combine natural and human resources to create sustainable farmers using our natural resource base in the right way.

 Worse, we may find ourselves with insufficient arable topsoil for the human race to be able to feed itself and mass famine might ensure.
+Soil health is far more important to food production than most people realize.

 We Must Protect What Is Left

-There are 4 billion acres of farmland, 8 billion of pasture and another 10 billion of forests.
+There are 4 billion acres of farmland, 8 billion of pasture, and another 10 billion of forests.

 If they are not preserved and conserved – it will have a horrific impact on our species both in terms of the food that we eat but also on global warming.
+Sustainable agriculture practices are now completely essential as is sustainable agriculture research.

 But it is no longer good enough to just “do no harm”.

 We’ve done so much harm as a species that we must make things right and that’s where regenerative agriculture comes in.
+It is a sustainable agriculture community with a focus on sustainable practices in food production to enhance environmental quality.

 What Is Regenerative Agriculture?